ncyxie/ncyxie/README.md

 ### Hi, I'm ncyxie :) 👋

-I am a student from Lithuania, who is exploring and learning to develop random stuff.
+I am a student from Lithuania, embarking on a journey of exploration and learning to create various projects.

-Currently developing applications written in C++ language and based on Qt framework.
+Currently, my focus is on developing applications using the C++ programming language.